 Art Café Autumn Showcase

-High Peak Artists have launched a brand new exhibition featuring a collection of work from some of the regions best known artists.
+High Peak Artists current exhibition features a stunning collection of work featuring some of the regions best known artists.
 The Autumn Showcase boasts a mix of dramatic landscapes, local scenes, wildlife, flora and fauna, ceramics and more, demonstrating the artists’ different approaches to particular subjects.

 The exhibition runs from 3rd September – 4th November 2018 and all art work is available to purchase; if you’ve never invested in original art or thinking ahead for a unique Christmas gift, this is the ideal opportunity.